 Here’s a step-by-step guide on how to use mobile hotspot courtesy of dottotech:

 Did I miss anything?
-What’s your experience using the hotspot feature of your smartphone?
-Leave a comment below and give me your feedback.
+What’s your experience using the hotspot feature of your mobile?
+Leave your feedback in the comments section below.

-Editor’s Note: This post was originally published in June 2013 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 18, 2018, and has been updated for quality and relevancy.